Skip to main content

 Panel (C) shows a top-down view of 6 sets of trimers of CESA.

-Panel (D) shows a metal replica viewed in the TEM after removing the biological material.
+Panel (D) shows a metal replica viewed in the TEM after the biological material has been removed.

-Each of the monomers within the trimers is given a different color.
-A 5 residue β(1,4) glycan is shown in cartoon form emerging into the middle of the membrane complex.
+Each monomer in the trimers is given a different color.
+A 5-residue β(1,4) glycan is shown in cartoon form emerging into the middle of the membrane complex.

 Figure \(\PageIndex{21}\) shows an interactive iCn3D model of the homotrimeric poplar cellulose synthase isoform glycan binding site (6WLB).

 The actual transmembrane channels start just above the active site.
 Key amino acid side chains (Trp 718, Phe 513, Val 529, and Gln 494) help form the portal opening.
-The actual channel is lined with both aromatic and hydrophilic residues, which supply sufficient but not too strong noncovalent interactions that allow sequential movement of the continually synthesized cellulose as it ratchets forward toward the extracellular side of the membrane.
-The aromatic residues interact through pi stacking with the glucose residues and through interactions with equatorial OH groups on the β-glucose polymer.
+The actual channel is lined with both aromatic and hydrophilic residues, which provide sufficient but not overly strong noncovalent interactions that allow the continually synthesized cellulose to move in a sequential manner as it ratchets forward toward the extracellular side of the membrane.
+The aromatic residues interact with the glucose residues via π-stacking and with the equatorial OH groups on the β-glucose polymer.
 Remember that cellulose is especially stable from a steric perspective since all its OH groups and the acetal linkage are equatorial.

 Summary